plone/training/gatsby/pages.rst

 The only difference is that they are not standard HTML documents, but internally they are React components that will be converted into static HTML at build time.

-ReactJS is a good choice because it allows us to add more functionalities to the page that can be dynamically generated.
+ReactJS is a good choice because it allows us to add more functionality to the page that can be dynamically generated.

-If we see the file structure of our `hello-world` project, we can see that there is a `pages` folder with some JavaScript files:
+If we see the file structure of our `hello-world` project, we can see that there is a ``pages`` folder with some JavaScript files:

 .. code-block:: console